How Our Analysis Works

 The Total Debt Servicing Ratio (TDSR) limits total monthly debt payments to 55% of the buyer's gross monthly income.
 This includes the proposed mortgage plus any existing debt obligations (car loans, personal loans, credit card minimum payments).

 For HDB purchases, an additional Mortgage Servicing Ratio (MSR) applies: the mortgage payment alone cannot exceed 30% of gross monthly income.
-The calculator checks both ratios and flags any violations.
+The analysis checks both ratios and flags any violations.

 Loan-to-Value (LTV) Limits